mwpennell/ubc-biol548o-w2020/lectures/lecture4-dplyr.md

 1. Check the column names in the data using the function `names()`.
 2. Use `str()` to show the structure of the data frame and its individual columns.
-3. Print out the first few rows of the data using the function `head()`.

    *Use `dplyr` to complete the remaining tasks.*
-4. Select the data from the length column and print it out.
+3. Select the data from the length column and print it out.
-5. Select the data from the site and experiment columns and print it out.
+4. Select the data from the site and experiment columns and print it out.
-6. Filter the data for all of the plants with heights greater than 5 and print out the result.
+5. Filter the data for all of the plants with heights greater than 5 and print out the result.
-7. Create a new data frame called `shrub_data_w_vols` that includes all of the original data and a new column containing the volumes, and display it.
+6. Create a new **tibble** or **data.frame** called `shrub_data_w_vols` that includes all of the original data and a new column containing the volumes, and display it.

 Add, commit, and push your code to GitHub.